karsan377/Power-Outage-Economic-Analysis/README.md

   frameborder="0"
 ></iframe>

 The first graph depicts the distribution of outage durations across all recorded outages.
-From this graph, it is evident that most outages last for little; that is, the overwhelming majority (pre-imputation and missingness analysis) last for less than a few thousand minutes, with only a small number extending into the extreme range.
+From this graph, it is evident that most outages last for little; that is, the overwhelming majority (pre-imputation and missingness analysis) last for less than 10 thousand minutes, with only a small number extending into the extreme range.
 The scatter plot represents outage durations across multiple states.
 The graph shows that most states are clustered around the ~50k REAL GSP per capita mark on the x-axis, since many states have similar economic output, but outage durations themselves vary widely.
-This plot does not reflect a unimodal distribution; rather, it shows that outage duration does not clearly increase or decrease with state economic output.
+This plot presents a unimodal distribution; rather, it shows that outage duration does not clearly increase or decrease with state economic output.

 | `PC.REALGSP.STATE` | count | mean | median |
 |:-------------------|--------:|--------:|---------:|